 You will also be asked for your previous address and previous landlord’s details in order for the upcoming landlord to confirm that you were a reliable tenant who paid rent on time and looked after the property.
 If there are delays to this, it could hold up your paperwork on your new home.

 Websites such as Experian and Clearscore are great to see your credit score.
 These sites take into account all sorts of things, such as whether you have any unpaid bills or any debt on credit or debit cards.
 The landlord will be checking to see that your credit score is at a good level and that you are reliable for rent payments.
 It’s important for you to get your credit rating up as when you come to get a mortgage when buying a house, this will be checked again.

-You will also be asked for a guarantor, who needs to be someone who is a homeowner who will be willing to vouch for you if you’re struggling to pay your rent.
+You will also be asked for a guarantor, who needs to be a parent/legal guardian who is a homeowner in England or Wales and meets the affordability criteria who will be willing to vouch for you if you’re struggling to pay your rent.
 They will be required to sign a declaration stating they will pay your rent if you default.
 They will also be referenced.

 We've asked our Head of Paralegal, Aleksandra Galla, for her biggest tips for tenants preparing to rent a property.
 She says, "My first tip would be to bring your passport with you, so we can take a copy of it there and then if you decide to take a property instead of you having to make another trip.
 Also, when you know you're going to be looking for a new rental property start to prepare your paperwork, such as the letter from your employer, so you're one step ahead.
 Also, the more you provide and the quicker, the easier and quicker it'll be processed and we can manage your expectation better.
 Happy hunting!"